Tsarpf/Mobile-MMO/README.md

 In finland we call it rahasampo

-In short: 3D clone of a finnish well known chatting "game".
-But targeting mobile.
+### In short: 3D clone of a finnish well-known chatting "game".
+Targeting mobile.

 Main features: